TEAM ADDY - CRITICAL CARE PROVIDERS

-Addy connects us with countless organizations and people - locally and beyond - who help us through this tough time.
-Feel free to reach out to us for more information on any of our providers from 4H Syndrome researchers to Mama & Daddy’s wellness support below :
+Addy connects us with countless organizations and people - locally and beyond - who help us through this challenging time.
+Feel free to reach out to us for more information on any of our providers from 4H Syndrome researchers to our wellness support team below :

 Dr. Genevieve Bernard – Montreal, Canada.

 Dr. Bernard is the foremost expert on POLR3-related leukodystrophies (4H), along with Dr. Adeline Vanderver and Dr. Nicole Wolf.
 Dr. Bernard is a Pediatric Neurologist at Montreal Children’s Hospital; McGill University.
 She sees patients and their families daily in the hospital and her office, and she works with her team, tirelessly in their MyelinNeuro Gene Lab to find a cure for 4H.
 She’s also on the Medical Board of Directors of the United Leukodystrophy Foundation.
 Her dedication to finding a cure is a treasure for all of us, as her patients.
 She’s not only an amazing doctor, she’s an even more amazing person.
 We are ever so grateful to have Dr. Bernard in our lives.

 The United Leukodystrophy Foundation (ULF)

 The ULF was one of the first organizations our parents contacted when Addy was diagnosed with 4H Leukodystrophy.
 They’ve been a friend, support, and a fabulous network for us.
 By attending the ULF annual conferences, we’ve been able to connect with the world’s experts that devote their lives to finding cures for leukodystrophies.
 We’ve also met so many wonderful families that are living through what we are, and they’ve become like family.
 We are so impressed and grateful for the ULF’s involvement and support, that my mom is now a proud new member of the ULF Board of Directors, a most humbling and exciting opportunity.